guiqvlaixi2164-max/Jiaqi_Data-Science-1/README.md

 cd Jiaqi_Data-Science-1
 ```
 - Next, configure the required environment.
 The steps for this are described in the Environmental Requirements section below.
 I would recommend option 2, so that you can continue directly with Git Bash.
 - Then, run the codes.
-Simply type in Git Bash:
+Simply type in your terminal:
 ```
 cd code
 python Iris_codes.py
 ```
-Remember to enlarge the page a little, otherwise the table will not be fully displayed.
-If nothing goes wrong, the results will be displayed in the small black window.
+**Remember to enlarge the page a little, otherwise the table will not be fully displayed.** If nothing goes wrong, the results will be displayed in the small black window.
 The code will also automatically save the output to the output folder.
 ##### ***Note! !*** Do not run the code when you have opened the iris_output.csv file or iris_plot.png file in the output folder!
 Close them first and then run the code.

 - Finally, check if the output is the same as what is shown below.